Ultimate Guide To WordPress RSS

 Important Info

-Note: A feed is only a URL.
-To use the feed, all that’s required is to copy the URL and paste it into a program that can process the feed into something readable.
+Note: An RSS feed is only a URL.
+To use feeds, all you have to do is to copy the URLs and paste these into an application that can process the feed into something readable.
 We’ll cover this further below.

 The Benefits Of Content Syndication

-Adding someone else’s content to your website has some obvious benefits.
-It not only helps someone else’s content, it also helps your site by freeing you up from having to create the content …
+Adding content from someone else’s website on your site has some obvious benefits.
+It helps someone else’s content and helps you by freeing you up from having to create that content …

 Content Syndication Benefits Someone Else's Business And Yours!